daneren2005/ecs-sharedarraybuffer-playground/README.md

 https://daneren2005.github.io/ecs-sharedarraybuffer-playground/#/bitecs

+## Thyseus

+### Questions
+- How to get unique entity id?
+	- Needed to despawn an entity
+	- Needed to track which station a ship belongs to
+- How to get current delta?
+	- Using a resource would mean that mid-execution the delta could change if we are still running a slow system

 ## Custom ECS backed by SharedArrayBuffers
 In this version, we have a quick and dirty ECS system where the components are hard coded and each SharedArrayBuffer is a large fixed length int array.
 Dead entity id's are recycled and re-used again.
 Each component is using SharedArrayBuffers and Atomics to load and update properties.
 Each system runs in it's own thread.
 All the main thread is doing every frame is looping through every entity and updating it's visual properties (ie: position, angle, etc...).
 As a huge number of ships are added stuff starts to not work 100% correctly since some of the sub-systems take too long to process, but visually continue to hum along nicely.
 That could probably be fixed by sharding the heavy systems into multiple threads.
 For a proof of concept I think this is good enough.